ferdmartin/esalee-challenge/README.md

 # Dr. Lee Challenge - Amazon Reviews

 ## Description
 This repository contains the exploration and implementation of machine learning models designed to predict ratings based on music reviews from Amazon.
-In our experimental process, we tested two models to compare to the provided baseline results:
+In our experimental process, we tested two models to challenge to the provided baseline results:
-- Lasso regression (to challenge baseline MSE)
+- Lasso regression: To challenge the baseline MSE.
+To handle our text variables, we transformed "summary" and "reviewText" into numerical values using TfidfVectorizer.
+TfidfVectorizer converts text to a matrix of TF-IDF features, capturing the importance of words in relation to the documents.
-- Neural Collaborative Filtering network with associated features
+- Neural Collaborative Filtering network with associated features: To challenge the most robust result provided.
+To process our text features, we utilized the Universal Sentence Encoder (USE) from Google to process text inputs.
+USE creates high-dimensional vectors for sentences, capturing their semantic meanings for improved model performance.

 We also created features based on feature-engineering techniques to enhance model performance and tested them against baseline results.